RotorHazard/RH_Install-Manager/README.md

     - Choose which version of RotorHazard to install
     - Preserves existing RotorHazard config file
     - Backup of existing RotorHazard install
-    - Automatically performs much of the RotorHazard specific Pi setup steps
     - Automatically detects used Pi model and performs system setup accordingly

 1. Wizard install and update of RotorHazard nodes firmware.